videolan/vlc/share/lua/README.txt

              example: .meta = { ["Google video"] = { ["docid"] = "-5784010886294950089"; ["GVP version"] = "1.1" }; ["misc"] = { "Hello" = "World!" } }
-  Invalid playlist items will be discarded by VLC. playlist.enqueue( ... ): like playlist.add() except that track isn't played. playlist.get( [what, [tree]] ): Get the playist.
+  Invalid playlist items will be discarded by VLC. playlist.enqueue( ... ): like playlist.add() except that track isn't played. playlist.get( [what, [tree]] ): Get the playlist.
   If "what" is a number, then this will return the corresponding playlist item's playlist hierarchy.
 If it is "normal" or "playlist", it will return the normal playlist.
 If it is "ml" or "media library", it will return the media library.
 If it is "root" it will return the full playlist.
   If it is a service discovery module's name, it will return that service discovery's playlist.
 If it is any other string, it won't return anything.
-  Else it will return the fullplaylist.
+  Else it will return the full playlist.
   The second argument, "tree", is optional.
 If set to true or unset, the playlist will be returned in a tree layout.
 If set to false, the playlist will be returned using the flat layout.
   Each playlist item returned will have the following members:
       .id: The item's id.
-      .flags: a table with the following members if the corresponing flag is
+      .flags: a table with the following members if the corresponding flag is
               set:
           .save
           .skip